 Even though we may stop the ointment usage after 1-2 weeks it is important that one continues the hot fomentation for longer periods of time to prevent styes from recurring.

 Some patients come in with recurrent styes.
 Usually, these are recurring styes and there is nothing more to it.
+One should do warm compresses everyday so that the styes reduce overall.
 One may even get multiple styes in a row.
 Sometimes, however, these are not styes and may point to something more sinister.
 If a stye is recurring at the same location your eye doctor may suggest a biopsy of the area.
 This biopsy is suggested because your eye doctor may suspect a malignant eyelid condition.
 Of course more often these are benign eyelid lesions but it is important to confirm the diagnosis with a biopsy.

 Cataract surgery is the commonest eye surgery performed worldwide.
 One of the most dreaded complications of cataract surgery is an eye infection.
 It's important to rule out styes or chalazions or meibomitis before performing cataract surgery for this very reason.
 Today, cataract surgery is performed by inserting a lens or an IOL in the eye.
 If these precautions are taken before surgery cataract surgery remains a very safe procedure to undergo.